2025 SVVCS Crest 400 V9

 Photography, audio/video & archives

 We may capture photos or recordings at events to document our work and history.
 We’ll provide notice at events and options to opt out where practicable.
 If you prefer not to appear in images, please tell us in advance or at the event; we’ll make reasonable efforts to accommodate.
+Photos on this site may include images provided by our photographer and are used with permission under agreed licensing terms; please contact us if you wish to request permission to reuse an image.

 Complaints